finwo/pmlag/README.md

 Behaves differently depending on the mode the bonded interface is in:

-- balance-rr: Specifies the share of traffic the interface transmits
-- active-backup: Specifies the priority of the interface (higher = more preferred)
+- active-backup: priority of the interface (higher = more preferred)
+- broadcast: no effect
+- balance-rr: share of traffic the interface transmits

 Try to keep this number as low as possible, as it's used directly to define the number of packets to send before moving to the next interface in the